PICon: A Multi-Turn Interrogation Framework for Evaluating Persona Agent Consistency: The Framework

 \paragraph{Internal Consistency.} Internal consistency measures the extent to which the persona agent provides substantive, non-evasive responses and maintains logical coherence across them, jointly quantified via the harmonic mean of \textit{cooperativeness} and \textit{non-contradiction rate}.

-\textit{Cooperativeness.} A persona agent that consistently evades questions (e.g., ``I don't know'', ``I'd rather not say'') produces no verifiable statements, making consistency unmeasurable rather than high.
+\textit{Cooperativeness.} A persona agent that consistently evades questions (e.g., ``I don't know'', ``I'd rather not say'') produces no verifiable statements.
+Such evasive responses constitute zero-utility data, making consistency unmeasurable rather than high.
 To prevent such cases from receiving vacuously high scores, we measure cooperativeness as the fraction of turns in which the persona provides a substantive response:

 \textit{Non-contradiction rate.} This component measures the degree to which a persona agent's responses remain free of contradictions throughout the interrogation.
-Specifically, it is defined as one minus the fraction of responses that contradict the preceding responses.
 Since no verifiable statements exist before the first cooperative turn $t^*$, counting begins from that turn onward.
 For each subsequent response $r_t$, the Evaluator checks whether it contradicts $r_{<t}$, so that contradictions requiring multiple statements to surface can also be captured.

 where $r_t \bot r_{<t}$ denotes that $r_t$ contradicts the preceding responses.

 The final internal consistency score (\textsc{IC}) is the harmonic mean of the two components: